liferay/liferay-docs/distribute/publish/articles/00-publishing-your-app/02-preparing-your-app.markdown

     liferay-versions=6.1.30+

 You may find it advantageous to implement one of your app's plugins in multiple ways, customizing that plugin for different Liferay releases.
-We'll illustrate this with an example.
+The section below contains an example that demonstrates doing this.

++$$$

-### Example App: Using Different Versions of a Hook
+**Example: Using Different Versions of a Hook in an App**

 Suppose your app consists of two plugins: a portlet and a hook.
 The portlet uses standard API calls that work on all Liferay 6.1 releases.
 Your hook, on the